 Leading up to Freshers’ Week, and throughout your university life, a lot of people will enjoy telling you how lucky you are to be where you are.
 However, most of them won’t remember or have experienced the odd combination of excitement and nerves.
 Once you’ve been dropped off it feels like you’re out on your own, which will be a first for most of you.
 Don’t worry about it though, it’s natural and you can find a shred of comfort in the fact that everyone else will feel almost exactly the same.

 You’ve probably reached the end of your tether with my “wise” words, but if you’ll bear with me, there’s one more thing I’d like you to consider.
 That little mugshot that’s been plastered on your student card may not be your best side, but that person will go through a lot in the next three or four years.
-One way or another you’ll change to the extent that that geezer staring back at you won’t be unrecognisable.
+One way or another that geezer will be unrecognisable.